Bhuvana Oru Kelvi Kuri: Production

+Cinematography was handled by Babu.
+Some scenes were filmed in Panagudi, Tirunelveli.
+A group song was shot in Tada area and it was decided that the song sequence could be shot in one day but due to a technical fault in the playback equipment which occurred when the half of the song scene was over, it was not possible to continue the shooting, the crew had no other option but to stay there for the night and finish the shoot next day.
+The film was initially shot with the ending of Sampath and Bhuvana (Sumithra) marrying; however after watching the preview, Muthuraman felt Bhuvana's purity seemed to have been spoiled when she was allowed to live together so the team discussed together various endings and half-heartedly agreed to the conclusion of Bhuvana living a widow's life after Sampath's death which was well received by audience.
+The film was edited by R. Vittal, and its final length measured 3976.12 metres.

 Soundtrack

-Ilaiyaraaja composed the music for the film.
+Ilaiyaraaja composed the music and Panchu Arunachalam wrote the lyrics.
 The song "Vizhiyile" is set in the Carnatic raga known as Natabhairavi, and "Poonthendrale" is set in Rageshree.
 In June 2013, A. Muthusamy of Honey Bee Music released a 5.1 surround sound version of the soundtrack.

 Release and reception

-Bhuvana Oru Kelvi Kuri was released on 9 September 1977.
+Bhuvana Oru Kelvi Kuri was released on 2 September 1977.
 The film shocked audiences who were used to seeing Rajinikanth in negative roles, and Sivakumar in heroic roles.
 Nevertheless, it won the Filmfare Award for Best Tamil Film and Muthuraman won the Best Tamil Director award at the same ceremony.
-Rajinikanth's performance won him the Thirai Kathir Award for Best Supporting Actor.
+Rajinikanth's performance earned him the Thirai Kathir Award for Best Supporting Actor.
 In 1978, the critic from Film World stated that although Bhuvana Oru Kelvi Kuri dealt with social questions, it "neither had the motivation nor the justification very much essential to make a film realistic; at best [it] appeared frivolous."
+Anna praised the performances of the cast, dialogues and direction but panned the humour and music.